ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/MaliciousClientHandler Docs/MaliciousClientHandler.py.md

 The Malicious Client Handler is a class designed to manage individual client connections on a server.
 Each instance of this class is created to handle communication with a specific client that connects to the server.
 The purpose of this class is to facilitate communication with malicious clients and provide basic functionality to send and receive* messages from them. <del> Additionally, it updates JSON keys with information about the malicious clients, enabling GUI features like a client viewer. </del>

-\*: Note, ServerMaliciousClientHandler itself does not receive messages, it gets passed them from the server.
+\*: Note, ServerMaliciousClientHandler itself does not receive messages, it gets passed them from the server.[ See Here](obsidian://open?vault=ObsidianDocs&file=Server%2FCanvas%2FNetwork%20%26%20Command%20Flow.canvas)